-Type of Data Area of Need Priority Describe needs determined from data in each area, as Analyzed - applicable (do not include solutions here) Attendance & Chronic absenteeism rates Ensure that students attend school and reduce chronic absenteeism Low 2022-23 attendance rate was 85.1% 2022-23 chronic absenteeism was 66.7% Demographic data Support for other populations such as subgroups, homeless, foster care, or neglected & delinquent students Low No identified foster children No identified homeless children There are policies and procedures in place to ensure students in these demographics have the opportunity for an education including the removal of school enrollment barriers.
-Curriculum Core curriculum aligned vertically and with state standards Low The adopted curricula went through a review process by a curriculum committee to ensure alignment to state standards Instruction Effective instructional strategies and tiered interventions Medium Without a special education teacher, the general education teachers spend extra time with identified students to provide interventions and effective instructional strategies.
+Type of Data Analyzed Area of Need Priority Describe needs determined from data in each area, as applicable (do not include solutions here) Instruction Effective instructional strategies and tiered interventions Low Without a special education teacher, the general education teachers spend extra time with identified students to provide interventions and effective instructional strategies.
 Assessment Use of formative and progress monitoring assessments to improve instruction High Students take weekly spelling/vocab tests, chapter math tests, and reading quizzes.
 BOY, MOY & EOY Dibels testing and benchmarks.
 Supportive Learning Environment Safe, orderly learning environment High Classroom rules are stated verbally, posted, and students are reminded frequently Family Engagement Family & community engagement High Migrant family engagement nights occur 2x a year.
 Open house at the beginning of the year.
 Monthly fun nights and newsletters.
-Professional Development (PD) needs assessment PD to support curriculum, instruction & assessment Medium All staff members take their required eLearning assessments at the beginning of the year, and any other training required.
+Professional Development (PD) needs assessment PD to support curriculum, instruction & assessment High All staff members take their required eLearning assessments at the beginning of the year, and any other training required.
 Professional Development (PD) needs assessment PD to support individual teacher skills Medium Certified staff attend conferences online and in person for professional development.
-Professional Development (PD) needs assessment PD or strategies for hiring qualified teachers Medium The hiring process is initiated at the district level
+Professional Development (PD) needs assessment PD or strategies for hiring qualified teachers Medium The hiring process is initiated at the district level for certified staff, and at site level for classified staff.
+Leadership Recruiting, training & retaining qualified principals N/A The hiring process is initiated at the district level Behavior Encouragement of positive behavior High Staff will try to encourage students to earn more positive marks.
+Screentime Decrease in screentime High Input from parents and CSC at the needs assessment meeting.
+Baseline data needs to be determined Other:

-Type of Data Analyzed Area of Need Priority Describe needs determined from data in each area, as applicable (do not include solutions here)

-Leadership Recruiting, training & retaining qualified principals N/A The hiring process is initiated at the district level

-Other:

-Other:

-Other:

 D. As a result of the comprehensive needs assessment and/or annual review and evaluation of the schoolwide plan, identify three or four goals to be addressed within the comprehensive schoolwide plan during the year for the high priority areas of need identified.
 Indicate the specific area of need (content, subgroups, etc.).
 Include current baseline data and a measurable goal/target for the year.
+In the

-In the Evaluation Measure column, indicate what data source will be used to determine whether the target has been met and/or the evaluation tools to be used.
+Evaluation Measure column, indicate what data source will be used to determine whether the target has been met and/or the evaluation tools to be used.

-Area of Need Baseline Data Measurable Goal/Target Evaluation of Measure Reading, Language Usage, The 2022-2023 NWEA MAP On the 2024-2025 NWEA The 2024-2025 Fall & Math & Science tests showed 42% of MAP tests 50% of students Winter NWEA MAP tests. students increased their will have increased their fall score and 37% of fall score and 45% of students met their spring students will meet their goal on the winter test. spring goal on the winter test.
-Reading & Math The 2022-2023 AKStar test On the 2024-2025 AKStar The 2024-2025 AKStar test showed 79% of students test the percentage of results. are at a Level 1: Need students that are at a Level Support 1: Need Support will decrease to 70% or lower.
-Positive Behavior The 2023-2024 average During the 2024-2025 The 2024-2025 positive positive mark total per school year see an increase mark totals. quarter is about 20%. of positive marks to 40% per quarter.
+Area of Need Baseline Data Measurable Goal/Target Evaluation of Measure Reading, Language Usage, The increase between fall The increase between fall The 2025-26 Fall & Winter Math & Science and winter MAP and winter MAP NWEA MAP tests. assessments in 2024-25 assessments in 2025-26 will was 74% and 32% of be 80% and 50% of students met their spring students will meet their goal on the winter test. spring goal on the winter test.
+Reading & Math The 2023-2024 AKStar test On the 2024-2025 AKStar The 2024-2025 AKStar test showed 79% of students test the percentage of results. are at a Level 1: Need students that are at a Level Support 1: Need Support will decrease to 70% or lower.
+Positive Behavior The 2023-2024 average During the 2025-2026 The 2025-2026 positive positive mark total per school year see an increase mark totals. quarter is about 30%. of positive marks to 60% per quarter.
+Screentime No baseline data By the end of the 1st The average will be quarter in 2025-26, the calculated by the end of the average amount of 1st quarter screentime will be determined Screentime No baseline data A goal for reducing screen Screentime report time for the remainder of the year will be developed based on the baseline data determined above